KaganKorkmax/LeagueOfLegendsDataProject/README.md

 -Visualizing the trends in win rate changes over time.

+-Analyzing my winning rates with my preferred characters

 -Evaluating gameplay duration and frequency.

 * Interpretation of Results:

--Identifying the strengths and weaknesses of my performance.
+-Identifying the strengths and weaknesses of my performance development.

 -Assessing the impact of my gaming habits on my overall daily life.